Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Mesos.md

 {% include Running-Alluxio-on-Mesos/alluxio-mesos.md %}

-Note that the tarball should be compiled with `-Pmesos`.
+- Note that the tarball should be compiled with `-Pmesos`.
 Released Alluxio tarballs from version 1.3.0 onwards are compiled this way.
+- Mesos library path is assumed to be at `/usr/lib`.
+If it is not, you can update `MESOS_LIBRARY_PATH` in `alluxio-mesos-start.sh` with the correct path

+Verify that the Alluxio Mesos framework is working by starting a Mesos master and confirming that it is detected in `alluxio/logs/framework.out`

+- Example from `alluxio/logs/framework.out`
+*I0612 18:08:31.251133  3047 sched.cpp:336] New master detected at master@127.0.0.1:5050*

 ### Java